Looking for the legacy site? Click here

 Mosquito life cycle, diseases they carry, and how to fight them - image is an illustration with the title "All About Mosquitoes" that shows a mosquito laying eggs, another biting someone, and insecticide being sprayed.

-Written by: Brook Jensen and Sergio Serrato-Arroyo
+Written by: Brook Jensen, Sergio Serrato-Arroyo

 Illustrated by: Megan Joyce